hazaarlabs/hazaar-mvc/docs/src/docs/reference/constants.md

-# Hazaar MVC Constants
+# Hazaar Constants

 ::: danger
 This page is tagged as a draft and is a work in progress.
 It is not yet complete and may contain errors or inaccuracies.
 :::

-Hazaar MVC provides a number of global constants that can be used in applications.
+Hazaar provides a number of global constants that can be used in applications.

 ## General

 ### ROOT_PATH

-Constant containing the absolute filesystem path that contains the entire Hazaar MVC project.
+Constant containing the absolute filesystem path that contains the entire Hazaar project.

 ### PUBLIC_PATH